docandrew/AOC2021/README.md

 greatly overthought this, recursive solution worked fine after realizing that the probabilities for the various win numbers compound themselves.
 I definitely needed some hints for this one.

+## Day 22 Notes:

+Part 1: Brute force for the win.

+Part 2: Ugh, this almost broke me.
+I had the right idea initially, to look at an instruction, go back through the previous instructions to check for intersections, and then modify the added volume from there.
+It's not enough to track the running volume though, new _instructions_ must be added to account for the difference.
+I figured that out on my own but couldn't make it work - finally, I saw a tip that if you are double-counting the "off" intersections, you actually need to turn the intersection of those back "on", so it's not double-counted.
+(I realized on my own that for intersecting "on" instructions you need to turn the intersection "off".)
+In the end, the math all works out!